 If you are seeing this error, it’s probably because you are trying to send a voice message to a contact who doesn’t use iMessage.
 Or, the contact might have Sleep Focus enabled on their phone.

-Fix Voice Messages on iPhone
+Send Voice Messages on iPhone With Ease

-Last updated on 30 September, 2022
+Last updated on 21 August, 2023

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.